-- Contribute to ensuring students learn in a safe environment. - Maintain the belief that 'it could happen here'. - Read and understand as a minimum Part 1 and Annex B of the DFE (2022) guidance Keeping Children Safe in Education and engage in training which enables them to identify children who may need additional help or who are suffering or likely to suffer significant harm and take appropriate action.
-Staff should have an understanding of the specific safeguarding issues outlined in part 1 and Annex B of the DFE (2022) guidance Keeping Children Safe e.g. fabricated or induced illnesses, faith abuse.
-Staff should be aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting can put children in danger.
-Staff should be alert to the signs of child on child abuse and take appropriate action. - Have access to Section 1 of the Schools Safeguarding Handbook which will further support knowledge and understanding of key issues to enable them to identify and respond to children who need additional help.
-Staff will ensure that they have read and understood this document. - Recognise that any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory education, health and care plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines
+- Contribute to ensuring students learn in a safe environment. - Maintain the belief that 'it could happen here'. - Read and understand as a minimum Part 1 and Annex B of the DFE (2023) guidance Keeping Children Safe in Education and engage in training which enables them to identify children who may need additional help or who are suffering or likely to suffer significant harm and take appropriate

-- is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking sexual or criminal exploitation - is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health problems and domestic abuse - is misusing alcohol or other drugs themselves - has returned home to their family from care - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is showing early signs of abuse and/or neglect - is a privately fostered child - is persistently absent from education, including persistent absences for part of the school day - Be aware that safeguarding incidents and/or behaviours can be associated with factors outside of the school of college and/or can occur between children outside of these environments.
+- Have access to Section 1 of the Schools Safeguarding Handbook which will further support knowledge and understanding of key issues to enable them to identify and respond to children who need additional help.
+Staff will ensure that they have read and understood this document. - Recognise that any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory education, health and care plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking, sexual or criminal exploitation - is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health problems and domestic abuse - is misusing alcohol or other drugs themselves - has returned home to their family from care - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is showing early signs of abuse and/or neglect - is a privately fostered child - is persistently absent from education, including persistent absences for part of the school day - Be aware that safeguarding incidents and/or behaviours can be associated with factors outside of the school or college and/or can occur between children outside of these environments.
 All staff should consider whether children are at risk of abuse of exploitation in situations outside of their family home.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence. - Be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Staff are well placed to observe children day to day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - Understand that where children have suffered abuse or neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 All staff should be aware of how these experiences can impact on a child's mental health, behaviour and education. - Understand that all staff play an important part in working to prevent sexual harassment, online sexual abuse and sexual violence between children.
 Staff will assume that these behaviours are happening in our school and will work as part of a whole school approach to address such issues, including via the curriculum.
 Staff will understand how to handle reports of sexual violence or harassment. - Staff must ensure that they appropriately challenge any form of derogatory and sexualised language or behaviour to ensure that everyone is respectful at all times.